zhenya1007/ocamlspot/README.rst

 Compile your OCaml source code with ``-bin-annot`` option, then it should create ``*.cmt`` and ``*.cmti`` files.

-Open the source code in your Emacs and move the cursor to an identifier usage, then type ``C-c ;``.
+Emacs users: Open the source code in your Emacs and move the cursor to an identifier usage, then type ``C-c ;``.
 If things are properly installed and set up, Emacs should display the definition of the identifier.

+Vim users: ...

 If something goes wrong
 ---------------------------------------------------------------------------